 |Money Market Account||0.05% APY||$2500|

-Pacific Mercantile Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Pacific Mercantile Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+Pacific Mercantile Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Pacific Mercantile Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Pacific Mercantile Bank's CD rates are fair as compared against the national average.Back to Overview
+Pacific Mercantile Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a Pacific Mercantile Bank Near Me

-Pacific Mercantile Bank has seven physical locations in the U.S.Back to Overview
+Pacific Mercantile Bank has seven branches across the U.S.Back to Overview